zagadishreddy/AWS/readme.md

-this  file is for read file . this so for before merge
+this  file is for read file . this so for before merge thisis for conflict change